adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 Brief overview of the gameplay.

 ####Ship Movement - .\invaderers_app.h - move_ship()
-An obvious task was to alter the ship movement, from it's rather limited 2 degrees of freedom (left and right) to a full 'compass' 8 degrees of freedom.
-I had to make sure to introduce new collision detection between the ship and the previously untouched upper and lower border.
+An obvious task was to alter the ship movement from it's rather limited 2 degrees of freedom (left and right) to a full 'compass-like' 8 degrees of freedom.
+In doing this I had to be sure to introduce new collision detection checks between the player ship and the previously untouched upper and lower borders.

 Additionally, I knew that I wanted to have the speed at which the invaderer's bombs move vary depending on whether the player ship was in motion.
-A check is made in move_ship() to see if the player is moving and set the bomb speed accordingly.
+A check is made in move_ship() to see if the player is moving and to set the bomb speed accordingly.

 ####Bomb Movement - .\invaderers_app.h - move_bombs()
-It was relatively trivial to achieve the 'zigzggy' motion that the invaderer's bombs have.
+It was relatively trivial to achieve the 'zigzagy' motion that the invaderer's bombs have.
 For each bomb I pseudo-randomly generate a new x and y coordinate using the current bomb_speed.
 Each bomb is then translated to their new coordinate.